Setting the ignition timing on paramotors

 4. Remove the spark plug

 Alternatively, take a tie-down strap and wrap it around the Top 80 clutch four or five times.
 Double it back around one of the redrive studs and stuff it under itself.
 This is the safest and most secure way to hold and clutch from moving.

 Minari and others: Hold the drive pulley with the correct sized open end-wretch.
 Note that holding just the nut on the other end of the crankshaft will not work.
 Remove the flywheel nut.

 6. Secure the engine Top 80: Carefully put the clutch of the engine in a vice as shown in the photo below.
 Small pieces of wood may be used to protect the clutch.

-Minari and others: Set TDC with the TDC dial indicator.
+Minari and others: Set TDC with the TDC dial indicator per #8 below.
 The crankshaft must be held in this position while the flywheel is moved to the correct position.
 Turn the flywheel in the direction of the engine rotation and measure TDC just before the dial indicator moves down.
-It is better to have the timing slightly retarded than slightly advanced on older engines.
+It is better to have the timing slightly retarded than slightly advanced.

 8. Set the timing Top 80: Rotate the flywheel so that the mark (about 10mm from the edge of the leading magnet) is even with the lower coil flange (see photos below).
 A felt tipped pen can be used to highlight the timing mark.
 The timing can be initially set and then double-checked with this simple and accurate method that uses a timing light and a camshaft timing wheel.